 - Software as a Service (offerings from established GIS vendors)

-Benefits and outcomes of GIS migration
+Benefits and outcomes of moving GIS to the cloud

 Cloud-based GIS platforms are winning the market, and the migration to the cloud will continue.
 Businesses that already leverage the cloud for their geographic information systems see: